Kopkamtib: Emergency security agency

 In the legal and organizational discourse, Kopkamtib was directed to become a military security agency on an emergency basis, starting with the promulgation of the subversion law of 1957.
-The structure in this law which later inspired the birth of Keppress No.47 / 1978 concerning the Kopkamtib organization which had a Laksusda at the Kodam and Laksuswil at the Kowilhan level until September 1988 was replaced by Bakorstanas.
+The structure in this law which later inspired the birth of Keppress No.47 / 1978 concerning the Kopkamtib organization in the administrative divisions of the nation.
+The Kopkamtib was per that law was assigned a Laksusda at the Kodam and Laksuswil at the Kowilhan level as the assistant to the commandant for security affairs, said structure lasting until September 1988, when the organization was disbanded and was later replaced by Bakorstanas.

 Power

-As coordinator of government security policies, Kopkamtib has become part of the existing regulations in the country.
-This fact is shown by the use of all state instruments and elements of the state apparatus as well as making all measurements by referring to legal decisions that are reflected in the security law based on Pancasila and the 1945 Constitution.
-Kopkamtib as previously acknowledged General police Hoegeng Imam Santoso, has the power to give orders to the police in carrying out the process of interrogation, arrest, detention which is not regulated in existing national regulations.
+As coordinator of government security policies, Kopkamtib became part of the existing regulations in the country through much of its existence.
+This fact is shown by the use of all state instruments and elements of the state apparatus as well as making all measurements by referring to legal decisions that are reflected in the security law based on Pancasila and the 1945 Constitution, as defined by existing legislation of the period.
+Kopkamtib as previously acknowledged by Police General Hoegeng Imam Santoso had the official power to give orders to constables of the National Police in carrying out the process of interrogation, arrest and detention which is not regulated in existing national regulations and legislative acts.

 Later and post Suharto era

 In September 1988, Suharto closed down the organisation.
-The succeeding organisation was Badan Koordinasi Bantuan Pemantapan Stabilitas Nasional (Bakorstanas) which lasted until March 2000, when it was dismantled by the government of the Reform era.
+The succeeding organisation was the Coordinating Body for the Assistance of Improving National Stability (Badan Koordinasi Bantuan Pemantapan Stabilitas Nasional, Bakorstanas) which lasted until March 2000, when it was dismantled by the government of the Reform era.
 Bakorstanas aimed to restore, maintain and enhance national stability, as well provide advice and was headed by the ABRI Commander who reported directly to the president.
 Even so, almost all Kopkamtib staff and all the roles played by previous organizations were also carried out by this new institute.